carvel-dev/imgpkg/proposals/001-bundles/README.md

 * `--lock-output` - location to write a BundleLock file to

 Examples:
-- `pkg push -f ... -b docker.io/klt/foo:v123 # simple case; just pack up dir and push`
+- `imgpkg push -f ... -b docker.io/klt/foo:v123 # simple case; just pack up dir and push`
-- `pkg push -f ... -b docker.io/klt/foo:v123 --lock-output bundle.lock.yml # with BundleLock output`
+- `imgpkg push -f ... -b docker.io/klt/foo:v123 --lock-output bundle.lock.yml # with BundleLock output`
-- `pkg push -f ... -b docker.io/klt/foo --lock-output bundle.lock.yml # tag gets auto-incremented?`
+- `imgpkg push -f ... -b docker.io/klt/foo --lock-output bundle.lock.yml # tag gets auto-incremented?`

 Notes:
-* Annotates image to denote it is a bundle
+* Adds Label to image config to denote it is a bundle
+* Requires `.imgpkg` directory to push a bundle
+* If present, requires `.imgpkg` to:
+  * be a direct child of an argument to `-f`
+  * be a singleton
+  * contain an images.yml file

 ---
-## pkg pull ( Download and unpack the contents of a bundle to your local filesystem )
+## imgpkg pull ( Download and unpack the contents of a bundle to your local filesystem )

 Flags:
 * `-o` - location to unpack the bundle directory